jataware/uncharted-ta1-pipeline/pipelines/metadata_extraction/README.md

 The segmentation dependencies are required due to the use of the map segmentation task within the metadata extraction pipeline.

+*Depending on the shell used, the brackets may need to be escaped.*

 ### Overview ###

 * Pipeline is defined in `metdata_extraction_pipeline.py` and is suitable for integration into other systems